Ranjana993/AtoZdSA/readme.md

 }
 `

-🔹 Switch  : Use switch to specify many alternative blocks of code to be executed
+🔹 Switch: Use the switch to specify many alternative blocks of code to be executed

 # 🔵 LOOPS :